 If you don’t wish to have your decision shaped by the result of genetic testing, you also have the complete right to take no measures27.
 You must be able to make an independent informed decision rather than be pressured by health care professionals or society.

-On the other hand, if the couple or the mother wishes to terminate the pregnancy upon finding a genetic defect in the fetus, they need to have medical support.
+On the other hand, if the couple or the mother wishes not to continue the pregnancy upon finding a genetic defect in the fetus, they need to have medical support.
+These options may be considered to end the suffering of the child, prevent possible life-threatening complications of a natural miscarriage that will occur, and allow the couple to try again sooner.

 There are some bioethical considerations with genetic testing, especially with commercial tests.
 It can lead to their misuse and further discrimination against people with genetic diseases.
 For example, genetic tests can tell the gender of the child and sometimes identify non-paternity.
 However, wise screening may identify causes of miscarriage, stillbirth, and congenital defects.

-For parents who know that they carry a genetic aberration, independent of whether the recessive gene or balanced translocation is in question, egg or sperm donation should be an option.
+For prospective parents who know ahead of the pregnancy that they carry a genetic aberration, independent of whether the recessive gene or balanced translocation is in question, egg or sperm donation should be an option.

 If the mother is the carrier of a genetic mutation that leads to nonviable embryos, egg donation or surrogacy is an option.
 If the father is the carrier of the damaged genetic material, sperm donation may be considered.